 The Seattle Academy Senior Project provides our students with career exploration opportunities in alignment with our mission that challenges students to question, imagine, and create in order to contribute boldly to a changing world.
-The Senior Project Program is a non-paid educational/professional experience designed to introduce our students to real-world job experiences in a career field of their interest.
+The Senior Project Program is a non-paid internship experience designed to introduce our students to real-world job experiences in a career field of their interest.

 The three guiding principles behind Senior Project Program are:

-- demonstrate our Core Values: trust, respect, integrity, and responsibility
+- Demonstrate our Core Values: trust, respect, integrity, and responsibility

 The Senior Project Program prepares students for life by exposing them to real-world settings that require risk-taking, resilience and empathy.
 Students are thrust into environments that require them to apply interdisciplinary skills and display an ability to work in a team setting with individuals from extremely diverse backgrounds and experiences.
 They are faced with real-world issues that require problem-solving skills on a daily basis.